JohnTelford/mkdocs/docs/index.md

 ## What is Iterative Website Development

-Use web development technologies to reduce website lifetime cost
+It is a way of web development technologies to reduce website lifetime cost.
+Web sites development software development is a process that requires teamwork and cooperation.

 ## Primary Technologies